harrisonlab/phytophthora/assembly/pacbio_assembly.md

 ```

-The falcon assembly was polished using Pilon
+The SMARTdevnovo assembly was polished using Pilon

 ```bash
 for Assembly in $(ls assembly/SMARTdenovo/P.cactorum/414/414_smartdenovo.dmo.lay.utg); do